-4.3.2 FIELD 2: Ex-ante assessment: GHG emissions reductions
+4.3.2.
+FIELD 2: Ex-ante assessment: GHG emissions reductions

 Reporting the effect of a policy or measure in specified future years on GHG emissions reductions.
-The quantitative estimates should be as much as possible consistent with the GHG projections submitted by Member States under Art.
-18 of the Governance Regulation.

-4.3.2.1 FIELD 2.a: GHG emissions reductions for year 2025, 2030, 2035, 2040, 2045, 2050, 2055 (kt CO2-equivalent per year):
+4.3.2.1.FIELD 2.a: GHG emissions reductions for year 2025, 2030, 2035, 2040 (kt CO2-equivalent per year): EU ETS

-A quantitative estimate of the expected impact of the policy or measure in the given years (2025-2055) in intervals of 5 years) shall be reported in kilotonnes (kt) CO2 equivalent per year (same as Gg CO2 equivalent per year), where available.
-In order to facilitate the quantitative estimates of the expected impact, reporting could focus on the most significant policies and measures driving the GHG projections within an affected sector, or by grouping single PaMs as suggested in section 2.5.1.2.

-Note, that the effects shall not be reported as cumulative values, instead as an estimated emission reduction in the specific year (i.e. 2030, 2045, 2050).
-This means the impact of the measure on the emission for the relevant year is reported, compared to a scenario in which this measure would not exist.
+A quantitative estimate of the expected impact of the policy or measure in the given years (2025, 2030, 2035, 2040) shall be reported in kilotonnes (kt) CO2 equivalent per year (same as Gg CO2 equivalent per year), where available.
+Note, that the effects shall not be reported as cumulative values, instead as an estimated emission reduction in the specific year.
 If only cumulative values are available, note this in the 'documentation box' and provide the cumulative estimates and background information in the accompanying report.